Light

 5. 5

-If depth of purple stays modest despite strong light and a fed rhizome, weigh that against how vigorously the plant is producing new leaflets — a lighter-toned but actively growing clump is a cultivar trait, not a deficiency.
+If depth of purple stays modest despite strong light and a fed rhizome, weigh that against how vigorously the plant is producing new leaflets — a lighter-toned but actively growing clump is a cultivar trait, not a deficiency to keep correcting for.

 Prevention